CARE-O-SENE opens 789th WE Heraeus Seminar on Sustainable Aviation Fuels

 International exchange continues: Sasol hosts German innovation officer in Sasolburg

-Johannesburg, South Africa, 28 November 2022 Following the visit of the German Ambassador to South Africa Sasol Operations now hosted two more German envoys at the Sasolburg plant: Till Mansmann, Innovation Officer for Green Hydrogen at the German Federal Ministry of Education and Research (BMBF), and H.E.
+Johannesburg, South Africa, 28 November 2022 Following the visit of the German Ambassador to South Africa Sasol Operations now hosted two more German envoys at the Sasolburg plant: Till Mansmann, Innovation Officer for Green Hydrogen at the German Federal Ministry of Research, Technology and Space (BMFTR), and H.E.
 Enrico Brandt, Deputy German Ambassador.

 Together they got an idea of the work being carried out as part of the CARE-O-SENE project.
 The aim of the project is to develop novel Fischer-Tropsch catalysts needed for the production of sustainable kerosene on an industrial scale.